glencoesoftware/isyntax2raw/README.md

 These are the only formats that are currently supported by the downstream `raw2ometiff`.

+## License

+The iSyntax converter is distributed under the terms of the BSD license.
+Please see `LICENSE.txt` for further details.

 ## Areas to improve

 * Currently assumes brightfield (RGB, 8 bits per channel) without really